metatensor/metatrain/.github/PULL_REQUEST_TEMPLATE/pull_request_new-architecture.md

 - [ ] Comprehensive architecture documentation
 - [ ] If an architecture has external dependencies, all must be publicly available on PyPI.
-- [ ] Adherence to the standard output infrastructure of `metatensor-models`, including logging and model save locations.
+- [ ] Adherence to the standard output infrastructure of `metatrain`, including logging and model save locations.